The Kensington Society AGM 2022

 It’s not surprising the Sir Peter, who was knighted in 2012 for services to broadcasting, has been described as “the most influential man in British broadcasting”.

 The AGM will begin at 7.00pm with doors opening at 6.30pm.
-The current mayor, Councillor Gerard Hargreaves, has invited all attendees to join him afterwards in the Mayor’s Parlour for a wine reception.
+The new mayor, Councillor David Lindsay, has invited all attendees to join him afterwards in the Mayor’s Parlour for a wine reception.

 This is a free event with no need for booking, but a donation of £10 for each non-member attending will be appreciated and can be paid at the door.

 Sir Peter Bazalgette, described as “the most influential man in British broadcasting”, will be our guest speaker at the AGM.
 (Picture by Steven Peskett)

 Our AGM is held in the Town Hall’s Great Hall, as usual.
 Get a closer or more distant view by clicking on the plus or minus signs, and get a full screen map by clicking on the open square in the upper right-hand corner.